wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/storage/storage-php-how-to-use-table-storage.md

 ## Next steps

-Now that you’ve learned the basics of the Azure Table service, follow these links to learn about more complex storage tasks.
+Now that youâve learned the basics of the Azure Table service, follow these links to learn about more complex storage tasks.

-- See the MSDN Reference: [Azure Storage](http://msdn.microsoft.com/zh-cn/library/azure/gg433040.aspx)
 - Visit the [Azure Storage team blog](http://blogs.msdn.com/b/windowsazurestorage/)

 For more information, see also the [PHP Developer Center](/develop/php/).

 [download]: /documentation/articles/php-download-sdk
-[Storing and accessing data in Azure]: http://msdn.microsoft.com/zh-cn/library/azure/gg433040.aspx
 [require_once]: http://php.net/require_once
 [table-service-timeouts]: http://msdn.microsoft.com/zh-cn/library/azure/dd894042.aspx